humphs078/pands-project/README.md

 + Demonstrates an example of removing the outliers and re-plotting a box plot
 + Creates and outputs violin plots to demonstrate density of the distribution of data within the data set
 + Generates and saves a heatmap of the data set
-+ Generates and saves pair plots of the data set for bivariate analysis
++ Generates and saves pairplots of the data set for bivariate analysis
 + Creates and saves a set of Andrew's Curves used in multivariate analaysis of the data set
 + Generates and saves parallel coordinates plots used in multivariate analysis of the data set
 + Outputs a radviz plot of the Iris sata set